SpongePowered/SpongeDocs/source/plugin/commands/arguments.rst

 .. tip::

-    See the Javadocs for :javadoc:`org.spongepowered.api.command.args.GenericArguments` for more information.
+    See the Javadocs for :javadoc:`GenericArguments` for more information.

 Custom Command Elements
 =======================